 These are special effects lenses that can provide you with that scary, creepy look that you were going for.
 They have a couple of Mini Sclera lenses that look pretty creepy.
 The Zombified lens would be a perfect match for anyone looking to be a part of the undead for Halloween.

 These are the most frightening looking special effect contact lenses that you will find out there.
 Scleral contact lenses are designed to cover your entire eye taking your scary look to the next level.
 There are some serious gems in this collection of contact lenses including the White Out lens, Jagged Teeth, Dracul, are all super frightening looking, and the Ichigo will make fans of the anime Bleach fairly happy.

-If you are looking for cosmetic Halloween contact lenses, there is only few sources online where you can get trusted FDA approved contact lenses.
+If you are looking for cosmetic Halloween contact lenses, there are only a few sources online where you can get trusted FDA approved contact lenses.
 While those contact lenses that are available on websites such as Amazon and eBay are tempting to get because they are cheap, those lenses might not be the best for your eyes can you could increase your risk of getting an eye infection.